Franklin19c/Franklin19c/README.md

 ### Hi there 👋

-I'm Chris, and I'm a Network Engineer.
-I enjoy coding where it can help.
+I'm Chris (he/him).
+I'm a Network Engineer, and I enjoy coding.

 I started with the Cisco DevNet path, but I have since moved to more general Python, a lot of text parsing, and Terraform.

-At home, I have a Home Assistant server, and I want to help the community there.
+I have a Home Assistant server, and I'm a big advocate.

-I'm most excited about learning more about machine learning.

 <!--
 **Franklin19c/Franklin19c** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.